-In this section, we present our main hypotheses.
+In this section, we present our main hypothesis.

-Our first hypothesis is that proposing both an advantageous and a disadvantageous chore allocation is evaluated differently based on the proposer's gender.
+Our first hypothesis is that proposing both an advantageous and a disadvantageous chore allocation is judged differently based on the proposer's gender.
 In other words, focusing on Vignette Full-Time, as illustrated in Section 4.1, framing effects influence the perception of social appropriateness.
 Specifically:

 Hypothesis 1.
-Framing effects: The gender of the individual initiating the allocation of chores significantly influences the perceived social appropriateness of these allocations.
+Framing effects: The gender of the individual proposing a chores allocation significantly influences the perceived social appropriateness of these allocations.
 A woman suggesting an allocation that is self-beneficial but detrimental to her partner is anticipated to receive harsher judgments compared to a man in an equivalent scenario.

-To test this hypothesis, we focus on Vignette Full-Time, where both partners have similar working arrangements.
-In the simple model presented in the next section, we consider a unitary couple whose partners maximize their joint utility by contributing to the household's public good, simultaneously deciding how much time to devote to household chores.
+To test this hypothesis, we focus on Vignette Full-Time, where both partners have similar working conditions.
+In the simple model presented in the next section, we consider a unitary couple whose partners maximize their joint utility by contributing to the family's public good, simultaneously deciding how much time to devote to household chores.
 Given their similar working conditions, we assume that both partners experience the same disutility when allocating time to household chores.
-Additionally, it is reasonable to assume that the social norm dictates an equal contribution from both partners to the family's public good.
-Deviating from this egalitarian norm generates a disutility, inspired by Fehr and Schmidt (2006), where contributing less than the egalitarian norm is perceived as more inappropriate than contributing more.
-Notably, we expect the gender of the proposer to shape perceptions of appropriateness due to implicit biases on household responsibilities.
-The literature on framing effects suggests that identical information may be judged differently depending on its source (Tversky and Kahneman (1981), Carpenter (2022)).
-Thus, identical proposals for chore division may receive different evaluations depending on whether they originate from the male or female partners.
+Notably, it is reasonable to assume an egalitarian social norm whereby contributing equally to the family's public good through an equal share of household chores is considered socially appropriate.
+Deviating from this egalitarian norm generates a disutility, inspired by Fehr and Schmidt (2006), in which contributing less to the public good is perceived as more inappropriate than contributing more.
+Respondents in the representative survey are asked to assess how inappropriate their reference group perceives deviations from equality norms to be, depending on whether the male or female partner takes the initiative.
+According to Hypothesis 1, we expect that when the female partner proposes a self-beneficial allocation the robustness of this methodology to several variations: i.e. to the timing of play of the game with respect to the elicitation (d'Adda et al. (2016)) and to the interests at the stake of the respondent (i.e. stakeholder or spectator, Erkut et al. (2015)).